matrix-org/matrix.org/content/blog/2023/07/2023-07-07-make-sure-libera-bridge-keeps-working.md

 ![](/blog/img/libera-widget-linked-section.png)

 If you see results in that section, the room is plumbed, and it will keep working.
-If you don’t see any result in that section, the room is plumbed and the bridge will stop working by July 31st.
+If you don’t see any result in that section, the room is portalled and the bridge will stop working by July 31st.